 It certainly sounds impressive, and Sony has good form to back it up.
 The original PSVR sold more than five million copies (opens in new tab), was low-cost, and came with a line-up of exclusive games.
 At a time when VR struggled on PC, Sony's cheap and accessible headset proved a success.
 The PSVR 2 is expected to follow that lead, so we expect it to be priced at the lower end and to come with exclusive Sony games.

 PSVR 2 specs

 Sony revealed the full specs for the PSVR headset at CES 2022 in January, including its weight, screens, audio and more.
+It's also released 3D renders of what it will look like (see above and below).
 Since then, a select group of developers has been able to get hands-on with the device at GDC.
 These are the specs: